 Recommended: An ode to solo travel safety

-You don’t really get a lot of attention for being white (or black)
+You don’t really get a lot of attention for being white (or black, or any color, really)

 Mexico City is very diverse you will not get a lot of attention for being white (or black).
 I think it’s very important to discuss this because, in some places in Mexico, people make a big deal about your skin color.